tawonque/coral_id/README.md

 The first part (currently being built) is about data edition... not too exciting.
 It takes a photo and a tagged image and creates a training dataset.
 Each pair of images (photo + tagged) will output smaller images and it's correspondoing tag, based on the dominant species present in that smaller image.

 The second part will consist on identifying corals from an untagged image.
+This is partially built, but I am trying to build it in Tensorflow with a Tensorboard graph (not the eager execution).